sushil2817/python/README.md

-# in this repository i learning about python
+# In this repository i learning about python